basham/swit-workshop-writing/slides.md

 > - **Note from ISP:** Sorry we missed you!
 Call this number to talk with us.
 > - **Customer:** (Calls phone number.)
 Is this my internet service provider?
 > - **Person called:** Why am I still getting these calls!?
 Wrong number!

+Notes:
+In contrast, a system is not truthful if the expectation does not align with reality.
+In this example, a customer could not immediately respond to a knock on the door.
+The technician they were expecting left a note that printed a phone number to call.
+The customer calls it, but instead of reaching anyone associated with the service provider, it called an unrelated personal phone number.
+The printed phone number was incorrect, and has been incorrect for months.
+This typo has made it frustrating for both you and this other person.

+What experiences have you had (truthful or not truthful)?